-“It is a rare restaurant in Buenos Aires–and not necessarily because of the dishes on the menu.
+“It is a rare restaurant in Buenos Aires– and not necessarily because of the dishes on the menu.
 Here, there are no roots firmly planted in any single food culture.
 Latin flavors from the Caribbean and Peru rub elbows with vague nods to the Mediterranean and local comfort foods.
 What is special is how those dishes are prepared and who it is prepared for.
-Sourdough bread is baked everyday by baker Gastón Fernández from a laundry list of organic and sustainable flours.
+Sourdough bread is baked every day by baker Gastón Fernández from a laundry list of organic and sustainable flours.
 In the kitchen, Pilar Rosales builds dishes out of seasonal produce, pasture-fed beefs, organic grains and environmentally friendly cheeses.
-Suppliers are slowly adapting to bringing products in re-usable tuppers rather than plastic bags, and natural cleaners swap out industrial chemicals.”
+Suppliers are slowly adapting to bringing products in reusable tuppers rather than plastic bags, and natural cleaners swap out industrial chemicals.”

 In the winter, this approach to menu building means warm comfort foods with familiar foods from across Latin America like potato enchiladas doused in chile laced tomato sauce, roasted plantain with beans, rice and lots of cheese and zucchini pastel served with fresh corn tortillas.
-Everything can be accompanied by Fernández’ signature sourdough made fresh daily or almojabana, a Caribbean take on the Argentine chipa.
+Everything can be accompanied by Fernández’s signature sourdough made fresh daily or almojabana, a Caribbean take on the Argentine chipa.

-Orders via whatsapp: 54 9 11 4914 5888
+Orders via WhatsApp: +54 9 11 4914 5888

-Bonus Track (for more agroecological friendly restaurants): Americano, Donnet
+Bonus Track (for more agroecological-friendly restaurants): Americano, Donnet

 Ramen and Bao at Chinofino

 Chinofino opened their doors swinging.
-A few weeks before the quarantine hit, they launched half their menu with just a handful of electric and portable burners while waiting for a gas connection.
+A few weeks before the pandemic hit, they launched half their menu with just a handful of electric and portable burners while waiting for a gas connection.
 I had the chance to dine twice at their sleek Palermo Soho location where an open kitchen allows a prime view at all the action: steaming pots of buns, the warm aroma of pork broth and the sounds of handmade noodles being tossed into pots of boiling water and bowls of of delicious ramen.

 The menu plays with mostly Japanese and Chinese flavors and was quickly refined for delivery, of which I had the chance to try once, personally delivered by the crew themselves.
 The house special is the chashu, pork that is slowly braised until tender served in a dense pork broth that grows in intensity with every spoonful.
 My favorite is the Dan Dan Mian, borrowed from Sichuan cuisine, made with a lighter chicken broth and a healthy smack of sesame paste.
 Ground pork adds a chewy texture alongside chunky peanuts and a stream of spicy chile oil wraps it all together.
 Baos are a great compliment–try out the fried chicken Hot Byrd and ask them to go wild on the hot sauce.

-Orders via whatsapp: 54 9 11 3125 1180
+Orders via WhatsApp: +54 9 11 3125 1180

-Bonus Track (for more soups and pan-Asian dishes): Mian, Cantina Sunae, Kyopo, Fukuro Noodle Bar
+Bonus Track (for more soups and pan-Asian dishes): Mian, Cantina Sunae, Kyopo, Fukuro Noodle Bar.

 All the tacos and picante at Ulúa